 Pharmacy technicians perform a variety of roles including ensuring patients’ medical needs are met and prescriptions are accurate.
 Pharmacy technicians also perform other functions such as filling prescription requests, prepacking bulk medicines, responding to patient questions, maintaining proper storage and security conditions for drugs, establishing and maintaining patient profiles, and maintaining adequate supplies of medications.
 In the Pharmacy Technician Certificate program, students will learn pharmacology, medical terminology and abbreviations, pharmacy law and ethics, pharmacy mathematics and dosage calculations, medication preparation, prescription processing, inventory, insurance billing, communication, and customer service skills.

 Upon completion of this certificate program, students are expected to able to:

-- Discuss the knowledge, skills, and job responsibilities of a Pharmacy Technician. - List the uses and side effects of medications
+- Identify the knowledge, skills, and job responsibilities of a pharmacy technician

+- List the uses and side effects of medications